 Kitchen Flooring Options: Linoleum, Vinyl and Tile

 Linoleum and vinyl are common kitchen flooring options since they are the most cost effective to purchase and install.
-They can often be done as a DIY project as sheets or tiles.
+They can often be installed as a DIY project as sheets or tiles.

 Either of these flooring types hold up well to moisture.
 They are easy to clean and are offered in a variety of styles and designs to make your home look beautiful and modern.
 However, linoleum and vinyl are both prone to tearing, and scratches show up easily, which can make it an unattractive choice in the long run if your kitchen sees a lot of foot traffic.

-On the other hand, porcelain is more expensive than ceramic tile, and it can be hard on which to stand.
-This may make it an impractical choice over time if you tend to spend a lot of time working in the kitchen on a regular basis.
-Porcelain can be done yourself, although the process is time consuming, requires more tools than the average homeowner has on hand (like a saw to cut tile) and grout will need to be applied as a final step.
+On the other hand, porcelain is more expensive than ceramic tile, and it can be hard on the feet.
+This may make it an impractical choice if you tend to spend a lot of time working in the kitchen on a regular basis.
+You can install porcelain yourself, although the process is time consuming and requires more tools than the average homeowner has on hand (like a saw to cut tile).

 If you like the look of wood floors in your home, engineered hardwood planks can be a good choice for kitchens, as they hold up to moisture better than solid hardwood.
-This type of flooring looks very similar to solid hardwood but is much easier to pull off as a DIY home installation since it can be laid as a floating floor, which is a great option if you don't wish to glue boards down to a subfloor made of wood or concrete.
+This type of flooring looks very similar to solid hardwood but is much easier to pull off as a DIY home installation.
+It can be laid as a floating floor, which is a great option if you don't wish to glue boards down to a subfloor made of wood or concrete.

 Engineered wood is easy to clean and is incredibly durable.
 It can last anywhere from 20 to 80 years depending on the thickness of the planks used, according to Old House Journal.
-Unfortunately, engineered hardwood is on average the most expensive of these flooring types.
+Unfortunately, engineered hardwood is on average more expensive than vinyl.

-Cork floors may be the best choice for anyone with young children since it's a softer surface than most, is slip-resistant and is mold repellent, which can reduce associated health risks that come with mold, like respiratory infections.
-On the other hand, cork does scratch easily, can dent under heavy weight and requires resealing every few years.
+Cork floors may be the best choice for anyone with young children since they have a softer surface than most types of flooring, they are slip-resistant, and they are mold repellent, which can reduce health risks like respiratory infections that are associated with mold.
+On the other hand, cork does scratch easily, can dent under heavy weight, and requires resealing every few years.

-Once it is sealed, however, cork floors aren't easily stained, which can make it ideal for places like kitchens where spills are common.
-Cork can be installed as a floating floor, ideally under a surface like plywood, and can be done by most homeowners in as little as a weekend.
+Once sealed, however, cork floors aren't easily stained, which can make them ideal for places like kitchens, where spills are common.
+Cork can be installed as a floating floor, ideally over a surface like plywood, and installation can be done by most homeowners in as little as a weekend.